gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 ## Running Tests Multiple Times

-Run fixture functions let you run your tests multiple times using different arguments.
+[Run fixture functions](@#run-setup-and-teardown) let you take advantage of [test parameterization](@#providing-state-to-tests) and run your tests multiple times with varying parameters.
 This might be useful if you have multiple implementations of a service and you want to ensure client code behaves identically regardless of the service implementation that's used.
 Run fixture functions may be used in a directory's `setup.php` to run all tests in that directory multiple times, or within a test file to run all tests in that file multiple times.

 Run setup functions are functions whose name begins with `setup_run_`.
 The remainder of the function name is used to name the test run, which is used in